Lojban: Phonology and orthography

-Lojban has 6 vowels and 17 consonants.
+Lojban has 6 vowels and 18 consonants.
 Some of them have, apart from the preferred/standard sounds, permitted variants intended to cover dissimilitude in pronunciation by speakers of different linguistic backgrounds.

 Stress normally falls on the penultimate syllable.

 There are 16 diphthongs (and no triphthongs).
 A distinction between diphthongs and monophthongs can be written by inserting a comma in the Latin alphabet.
 Vowel hiatus is also prevented by inserting an apostrophe, which usually indicates [h], though there are other valid realizations.
 For those who have trouble pronouncing certain consonant clusters, there is the option of adding vowels between them (epenthesis), as long as they differ sufficiently from the phonological vowels and are pronounced as short as possible.
-The resulting additional syllables are not factored in the grammar, including for the purposes of stress determination.
+The resulting additional syllables are not factored into the grammar, including for the purposes of stress determination.

 Lojban is written almost entirely with lower-case letters; upper-case letters are used to mark stress in words that do not fit the normal rules of stress assignment, or when whitespace is omitted.

 The letters in Lojban and their respective pronunciations are shown in the table below.
 The IPA symbols in parentheses indicate alternative pronunciations; preferred pronunciations have no parentheses.

 In principle, Lojban may be written in any orthographic system as long as it satisfies the required regularities and unambiguities.
 Some of the reasons for such elasticity would be as follows: